 When people have reached the level of lying to others, the shame you heap on them will rarely change them; they’ve already lied to themselves about their justifications.
 The effort is better spent on the self.
 There’s little you can do to change a dish once cooked, but changing a recipe is an art in itself.

 I avoid debates now, the difference between 2 people seeking understanding and 2 people seeking to be right is the distaste left in the aftermath.
 Debates are debates in name alone when both sides are motivated by anything other than truth.
 Instead we dress up our egotistical motivations in ideology and fight to ensure they remain pristine, or in reality, unchanged.

 Yet truth is never damaged by change, only the ego is.
 When we argue for ego, we lose the chance to find truth and instead force a perspective on the world around us.
-This rigidity in mind is exactly what’s missing and what creates the beauty in the way a child interacts with the world from deep curiosity or the one-ness and emotional peace with the world someone experiencing a loss of ego under psychedelics feels.
+This rigidity of the mind is our obstacle — its absence is what creates the beauty in the way a child interacts with the world from deep curiosity or the one-ness and emotional peace with the world someone experiencing a loss of ego under psychedelics feels.

 New environments are left behind by each route we take to a goal and that route differs with our reasons for the goal.
 If I want to lose weight for the sake of my health or to instead feel accepted by my society, the path I take to obtain the same goal can vary immensely, even dangerously.
 Lack of self-honesty can cause us pain.
 Without cultivating a sense of self-honesty, we repeat the same mistakes, needlessly prolonging our own suffering.

 But the damage is not just done to the self.
 Anyone that seeks to solve a problem must first understand its reality.
 The farther from reality we stand, the more our accuracy shrinks.
 Any critique or contradiction should be welcomed, examined, and considered as a chance to see more of reality.
 Or are we now so frail in mind as to fear being corrupted by even hearing the disagreeable?